EFR Connect Mobile App

 - Connect button if the advertisement is of connectable type.

 - RSSI (Received Signal Strength Indicator).

-- Indication whether the advertisement complies with a known beacon format (iBeacon, eddystone or Altbeacon).
+- Known beacon format (iBeacon, Eddystone or Altbeacon).
 If no beacon format is identified, it will be "Unspecified".

-The device card can be expanded by tapping anywhere on the card other than the Star or the Connect button.
-When tapping on the device card it expands showing the advertisement data details.
-Another tap will collapse it.
-When expanded, each row shows one of the advertisement data types which are part of the advertisement data.
+The device card can be expanded to show the advertisement data details.
+Once expanded, each row shows one of the advertisement data types that are part of the advertisement packet.

-If the advertisement is a known beacon format, the details are also parsed according to that specific beacon format.
-The image below shows the details from an iBeacon advertisement (soc-iBeacon sample application running on an EFR32BG22 kit)
+If the advertisement has a known beacon format, the details are also parsed according to that specific beacon format.
+The image below shows the details from an iBeacon advertisement (Bluetooth - SoC iBeacon sample application running on an EFR32BG22 kit)

-EFR Connect also supports extended advertising, however that must also be supported by the specific mobile device where the app is running.
+EFR Connect also supports extended advertising.
+However, it must also be supported by the specific mobile device where the app is running.
 If the phone supports it and devices are sending extended advertising, that will be visible at the top of the advertisement details.

-The filter allows narrowing down your search to a list of devices that fulfills a specific set of criteria.
-To reach the filter tap the Filter icon on the top right corner which will reveal the filter options on a pull-down.
+The filter narrows down search results to a list of devices that fulfill a specific set of parameters.
+To reach the filter, tap the Filter icon in the top right corner.

 The filter allows searching for devices with the following parameters:

-- Device name or Bluetooth address.
+- Device name, Bluetooth address, or raw advertising data.
 The Bluetooth address can be entered with or without colon.
-Note: EFR Connect for iOS only displays device name because the iOS Bluetooth stack does not provide the Bluetooth address to the application.
+Note: EFR Connect for iOS only displays the device name because the iOS Bluetooth stack does not provide the Bluetooth address and raw advertising data to the application.

-- RSSI below a given value so that a user can limit results by signal strength threshold.
+- RSSI above a given value so that you can limit results by signal strength threshold.

-- Beacon type: iBeacon, Altbeacon, Eddystone or Unspecified (none of the other 3).
+- Beacon type: iBeacon, Altbeacon, Eddystone or Unspecified (none of the other three).

 - Only favorites